nriesco/nodejs-dry/README.md

 6. Repeat the last two steps as needed

 7. NOTE: if you register the same module name twice (include the module + register), the first one will not be accesible.

+8. What happens if you don't register your scripts?
+Well, register/exports is mandatory, but the rest of the register steps are optional.
+If you have utils.someMethod and utils2.someMethod you will only be able to access them by using exports.someMethod (instead of utils.someMethod), and of course, only one (the latter) will be available